 3.2 This policy supplements the following University Information Policies:

-4.1 The Information Security Board, chaired by the Director of Information, will monitor the effectiveness of this policy and carry out regular reviews.
+4.1 The Information Security Board, chaired by the Deputy Registrar, will monitor the effectiveness of this policy and carry out regular reviews.

-5.1 All information users are responsible for protecting and ensuring the security of the information to which they have access.
+5.1 All information users are responsible for protecting and ensuring the security and integrity of the information to which they have access.

 5.2 University Officers, Heads of Departments and Section Heads are responsible for ensuring that all information in their area is managed in conformance with this policy.